cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 Example with ETH at $3'000:

-* Before the redemption: 10 ETH collateral, 20'000 USDN debt.
+* Before the redemption: 10 ETH collateral, 20'000 USND debt.
-* After the redemption: 5.025 ETH collateral, 5'000 USDN debt.
+* After the redemption: 5.025 ETH collateral, 5'000 USND debt.

 You can see your collateral and debt reduced equally (in USD terms) and the redemption fee (0.025 ETH) being added to your collateral value.

-Partially affected Troves whose debt stays above the minimum debt threshold of 2000 USDN continue to work as before, while Troves whose debt is reduced to a lesser amount (or 0) switch to a dormant operating mode (see below for [more](#what-happens-when-redemptions-cause-a-debt-of-a-trove-to-fall-below-the-minimum-amount) info).
+Partially affected Troves whose debt stays above the minimum debt threshold of 2000 USND continue to work as before, while Troves whose debt is reduced to a lesser amount (or 0) switch to a dormant operating mode (see below for [more](#what-happens-when-redemptions-cause-a-debt-of-a-trove-to-fall-below-the-minimum-amount) info).

 ### How do redemptions work using three collateral assets? <a href="#docs-internal-guid-6cda6d73-7fff-78b8-1c4f-6cb96385a98a" id="docs-internal-guid-6cda6d73-7fff-78b8-1c4f-6cb96385a98a"></a>

-In contrast to LUSD, USDN is backed by a multitude of collaterals.
+In contrast to LUSD, USND is backed by a multitude of collaterals.
 Instead of letting the redeemer freely choose the collateral to redeem, Liquity V2 optimizes the process for economic safety.
-Redemptions are thus serviced through a collateral mix in a way that enhances the overall backing of USDN.
+Redemptions are thus serviced through a collateral mix in a way that enhances the overall backing of USND.

-The process starts with the Troves paying the lowest interest rates in each collateral market and continues until the full amount of USDN is exchanged for collateral assets.
+The process starts with the Troves paying the lowest interest rates in each collateral market and continues until the full amount of USND is exchanged for collateral assets.
 Redemptions can be partial or full, as illustrated below.

 In this example, the rETH market shows a full redemption of the first Trove and a partial redemption of the second.
 The wstETH and ETH markets have one partial and two full redemptions, respectively